cryspen/verify-rust-std/testable-simd-models/README.md

 To contribute new models of intrinsics, we expect the author to follow the above steps and provide comprehensive tests.
-It is important that the model author look carefully at both the Intel/ARM specification and the Rust `stdarch` implementation, because they may look quite different from each other.
+It is important that the model author looks carefully at both the Intel/ARM specifications and the Rust `stdarch` implementation, because they may look quite different from each other.